Immigration & Support Services

 8. Candidates cannot be participating in another AAIP Stream at the same time

-9. Candidates that are in-Canada must hold valid work permits at the time of application
+9. Candidates that are in-Canada must hold valid work permits at the time of application.

 Employer requirements